verdammelt/octopress/source/_posts/2016-01-10-emacs-setup-for-react-slash-reactnative.markdown

 The first thing that needed to be set up was a mode for React code.
-React code files can mix Javascript with HTML markup and it does not appear that js-mode (the built-in JavaScript mode handles that).
-After a short Googling it looks like [web-mode](http://web-mode.org/) is a mode that can handle it.
+React code files can mix Javascript with HTML markup and it does not appear that `js-mode` (the built-in JavaScript mode) handles that.
+After a short Googling it looks like [`web-mode`](http://web-mode.org/) is a mode that can handle it.
 After some brief testing it does appear to work reasonably.
 It appears that the React/ReactNative community has not decided to use `*.js` or `*.jsx` as the extension for the code files and since `web-mode` appears to handle JavaScript just fine I chose to use it in all cases.

 ```lisp
 (add-to-list 'auto-mode-alist '("\\.jsx?$" . web-mode))
 ```

 The next thing I wanted to get set up was a linter.
 I thought this especially important as React uses an ES6 dialect of JavaScript which I am not entirely familiar with yet and a linter can help me "do the